 The onset of sepsis may be associated with a number of symptoms, including:

 Symptoms of established bouts of sepsis include metabolic acidosis, a serious medical condition in which the pH of patient’s blood will drop to unsafe levels due to the presence of too many blood acids.
 If left untreated, metabolic acidosis may lead to acidemia which may lead to coma or death.

-Our attorneys can help you recover for your lost wages, hospitals bills, medical expenses, pain and suffering, and other damages and since we represent our clients on a contingency basis, we do not collect any fees unless we win your case.
+Our attorneys can help you recover for your lost wages, hospital bills, medical expenses, pain and suffering, and other damages, and since we represent our clients on a contingency basis, we do not collect any fees unless we win your case.
 We do not get paid unless we secure compensation for you.

-For your free sepsis medical malpractice legal consultation, contact The Cochran Firm, D.C. by calling us at 202-682-5800 during business hours or at 1-800-THE FIRM (843-3476) 24 hours a day.
+For your free sepsis medical malpractice legal consultation, contact The Cochran Firm, DC. by calling us at 202-682-5800 during business hours or at 1-800-THE FIRM (843-3476) 24 hours a day.
 You can also contact us online.
-There are strict time limits when filling a sepsis medical malpractice lawsuit so please contact us at your earliest convenience.
+There are strict time limits when filing a sepsis medical malpractice lawsuit so please contact us at your earliest convenience.